 How do we make a claim?

-It is stated by Government that the new reimbursement claim portal will be up and running by the end of April 2020 requiring businesses to bear these wages costs until then, subject to support from other financial measures.
+The HMRC reimbursement claim portal opened on 20 April 2020 and aims to meet claims within six working days, requiring businesses to bear these wages costs until then, subject to support from other financial measures.

 You will need to be registered for PAYE online and have a UK bank account to make a claim.